bradwestness/bradwestness.github.io/_posts/2015-09-23-the-muppets-tv-series-reaction.md

 This doesn't really bother me seeing as the two have a pretty flexible relationship that is generally just adapted to fit whatever story the given film/show is telling.
 They have been, at various times: dating, semi-dating, fighting, platonic friends, and married.
-Whether or not they're actively "dating" doesn't really matter all that much, so long as their interactions feel genuine to the established personalities which everyone who loves these characters is familiar with.
+Whether or not they're actively dating doesn't really matter all that much, so long as their interactions feel genuine to the established personalities which everyone who loves these characters is familiar with.

 This seemed like mostly a "fun" way to try to drum up press for the show before it hit the air by